neumino/neumino.github.io/movies.md

-### Final Score
+### Slice
-*Released on 2018-09-07, vote average 6*
+*Released on 2018-09-10, vote average 5.1*

-Stadium is seized by a group of heavily armed criminals during a major sporting event.
-An ex-soldier must use all his military skills to save the 35,000 capacity crowd, one of which is the daughter of his fallen comrade.
+In a spooky small town, when a slew of pizza delivery boys are slain on the job, two daring survivors set out to catch the culprits behind the cryptic crime spree.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/aLzYyK8gPSI?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/dYt4AeiU-Vc?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>